 With the event fully operational for 22 hours, visitors may wonder when to arrive.
 For families, the best time to attend is either Saturday between 4pm – 8pm or Sunday between 10am – 2pm, as there are a variety of children's activities.
 It's important to remember that because the show is uncensored, younger children may require more supervision and guidance.

 If you want to get the full Art All Night experience, you'll want to go late on Saturday night, when the event is most active with the most visitors, bands, and performing arts groups.
 Later into the evening, or earlier in Saturday morning, the vibe gets considerably more colorful.

 For a serene look at the art, visitors should go on Sunday morning, when the event is at its quietest but still active.

 Make a weekend out of your visit to Art All Night!
 Lawrenceville has a very unique vibe to it and you have to experience it to truly get a taste for its colorful flavor.
-From eating at a gourmet hot dog restaurant to visiting a shop with all things zombie, the adventure to Lawrenceville doesn't end with Art All Night.
+From eating at a gourmet hot dog restaurant to visiting boutique storefronts, the adventure to Lawrenceville doesn't end with Art All Night.
 Explore the artsy, local shops along Butler St. and Penn Ave, try your retro bowling skills at the famous Arsenal Bowl, or explore the beautifully history Allegheny Cemetery (it's so picturesque you won't even feel creepy for exploring the cemetery).

 Don't worry about feeling tired during your night venture into Art All Night, Lawrenceville is home to some of the best coffee shops in Pittsburgh, including the acclaimed Espresso a Mano and one of the newer bar/coffee shop fusions, The Abbey, located in a former funeral home.